Indianapolis Museum of Art at Newfields, United States of America - Things to Do in Indianapolis Museum of Art at Newfields

 Top Things to Do in Indianapolis Museum of Art at Newfields

-Explore the Contemporary Art Galleries
+Explore the Indianapolis Museum of Art Galleries

-Stroll Through the Virginia B. Fairbanks Art & Nature Park
+Stroll Through the Art & Nature Park

 Getting There